th0masb/jflow/README.md

 ```

-Is this really the best we can do for this mapping operation?
-Sure we could favourite static imports so we can reduce the size a bit but I found this to interrupt my flow quite a lot and generally be a bit frustrating.
+Is this really the best we can do for a simple mapping operation?
+Sure we could favourite static imports so we can reduce the size a bit but I found this to interrupt my flow and generally be a bit frustrating.
 Wouldn't it be nicer (and equally as readable) to have something like this:

 ```
 List<MyObject> dataCollection = ...;